jigx-com/jigx-docs-examples/docs/Data Providers/Salesforce/Delete records in objects.md

 ## Examples and code snippets

 :::hint{type="warning"}
 Examples are based on test data in a Jigx demo Salesforce environment.
-Copying the sample code must be adjusted to represent your own Salesforce environment.&#x20;
+Copying the sample code must be adjusted to represent your own Salesforce environment.
 :::

 ### Delete a Salesforce Account record

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/K-RyjjKQLQvbYp16EUENW_salesforcedelete.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/K-RyjjKQLQvbYp16EUENW_salesforcedelete.PNG" size="70" width="1240" height="2500" position="center" caption="Deleting records " alt="Deleting records "}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/K-RyjjKQLQvbYp16EUENW_salesforcedelete.PNG" size="70" position="center" caption="Deleting records " alt="Deleting records "}
 :::

 :::VerticalSplitItem
-This example uses a list jig type with a `component.list-item` with a `rightElement: button` to execute the Salesforce provider's `method: delete`.&#x20;
+This example uses a list jig type with a `component.list-item` with a `rightElement: button` to execute the Salesforce provider's `method: delete`.
 :::
 ::::